 What is a lead?

-Ok, let’s start with the basics.
 Leads represent the first stage of the sales process.
-In its simplest form a lead is any “person or entity that has an interest and authority to purchase your product or service”.
+In its simplest form a lead is any “person or entity that has an interest and authority to purchase your product or service.”
 Or in other words: someone you can sell to.
+Lead generation is the process of collecting leads, ideally high quality, relevant leads.

 Where do leads come from?

 Alternatively, you can attend trade shows and other industry events and collect business cards the old fashioned way.
-Or you can stalk people on social media and try to get in touch with them that way through channels like Facebook, LinkedIn and Twitter.
+Or you can stalk people on social media and try to get in touch with them that way through channels like Facebook, LinkedIn, and Twitter.
 Leads generated in this way usually have great quality, but come with a high time-cost which limits the quantity that you will be able to generate.
+Digital marketing can also provide lead generation, but it can come at a high cost depending on which platform you use.
+And depending on the content you promote, you may not get high quality leads this way.

 I want to share with you a new approach to lead-generation that will deliver both quantity and quality – it is based on web data.
 This approach was developed by some of our earliest users, and it is both ingenious and simple: